strangt/python-projects/django/README.md

 }
 ```

-## Directory structure should look like this
+## Folder structure should look like this
 ```
 mytest/
 ├── db.sqlite3